vaultman765/spiritual_formation_project/meditations/arc_passion_of_christ.md

 2. False witnesses rise — and He speaks not a word in defense.
 3. Peter denies Him — and He turns and looks at him with love.

+#### 💬 Ejaculatory Prayer

+**Jesus, silent before Your accusers, speak peace into my unrest.**

 #### 🗣️ Colloquy

 Jesus, You endured every insult, lie, and abandonment — without retaliation.
 Teach me to bear small wrongs without lashing out.
 Let me stay close by the fire and not deny You.

-#### 💬 Ejaculatory Prayer

-**Jesus, silent before Your accusers, speak peace into my unrest.**

-#### 🔨 Resolution
+#### 🔨 Resolution (Optional)

 Today I will choose not to defend myself in one moment of misunderstanding — and instead offer it in reparation for betrayal.